Pristimantis shrevei

-Pristimantis shrevei is a species of frog in the family Strabomantidae.
-It is endemic to Saint Vincent, the West Indies.
-Its common name is Saint Vincent frog.
+The Saint Vincent frog (Pristimantis shrevei) is a species of frog in the family Strabomantidae.
+It is endemic to the island of Saint Vincent, in the Lesser Antilles.

 Etymology

 The specific name, shrevei, is in honor of American herpetologist Benjamin Shreve.

-Geographic range and habitat
+Distribution and habitat

-P. shrevei is endemic to Saint Vincent, an island in the Caribbean Lesser Antilles that is part of Saint Vincent and the Grenadines.
-Its natural habitats are rainforests forest edge, and montane meadows at elevations of 275–922 m above sea level.
-It lives both on the ground and on vegetation.
+The Saint Vincent frog is endemic to Saint Vincent, an island in the Lesser Antilles and the largest island of Saint Vincent and the Grenadines.
+Its natural habitats are rainforests forest edge, and montane meadows; it has been recorded as high up as the upper reaches of La Soufrière, at close to 1200 m above sea level.
+It has been suggested that the Saint Vincent frogs may have previously had a greater presence in lower-elevation areas, and been displaced from them by the introduction of Eleutherodactylus johnstonei to Saint Vincent.

 Description

-Males measure 20.8–23.4 mm and females 23.5–34.2 mm in snout–vent length.
-P. shrevei has a rich wood-brown to rich tan dorsum.
-There is a dark interocular bar bordering the snout; otherwise the dorsal patterning varies, some individuals are patternless whereas others have a broad dark brown scapular "W" and other patterns.
+Albert Schwartz gave the snout-vent length for males as 20.8–23.4 mm and for females as 23.5–34.2 mm.
+The maximum recorded snout-vent length for a male sits at 29 mm, and the maximum for a female at 40.1 mm.
+Saint Vincent frogs have a high variability when it comes to colour and patterns, but they generally have a rich wood-brown to rich tan dorsum, a dark interocular bar bordering the snout, streaks or dots of brown on a yellowish throat, red sides and red undersides of both the fore- and hindlimbs.
+Some individuals are patternless whereas others have a broad dark brown scapular "W", while others have various different patterns.
 The ventral surface is creamy.
-The sides are red, as are the undersides of both fore- and hindlimbs.

-The call is a two-note call, emitted from the leaves of trees and shrubs.
+The frog's primary method of calling is clicking, but on occasion it emits a longer, higher pitched call.
+The frog issues its calls from the leaves of trees and shrubs.
+At very high elevations, such as those of La Soufrière, the frog's calls have a somewhat lower pitch, theorized to be due to lower body temperatures caused by the colder high-altitude environment.